Food waste in NZ - the numbers

 Organic waste collections

-We’ve been following Auckland’s food waste trials with interest.
-Through our new regional waste plan we have committed to reducing waste by a third over the next ten years.
+Through our regional waste plan we have committed to reducing waste by a third over the next ten years.
 The waste plan includes looking at options for reducing food waste to landfill.

-The Draft Long Term Plan 2018-2028 now also contains a commitment to investigate options for diverting food waste from landfill, and this is likely to include food waste collection as part of a wider trial.
+The Long Term Plan 2018-2028 contains a commitment to investigate options for diverting food waste from landfill, and this will include food waste collection as part of a wider trial.